OALJ 24-12

 WASHINGTON, D.C.
 20424

-DEPARTMENT OF DEFENSE EDUCATION ACTIVITY
+DEPARTMENT OF DEFENSE, DEPARTMENT OF DEFENSE EDUCATION ACTIVITY,

 DOMESTIC DEPENDENT ELEMENTARY AND SECONDARY SCHOOLS